ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/retrieve.rst

 Retrieve Multiple Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve multiple groups of a certain type, use a query in the following format:
+To retrieve multiple Groups of a certain type, use a query in the following format:

 .. code::

     GET /v2/groups/{groupType}

-The ``{groupType}`` can be any one of the available group types:
+The ``{groupType}`` can be any one of the available Group types:

 - ``adversaries``
 - ``campaigns``